reTHINK-project/dev-service-framework/docs/manuals/development-of-protostubs-and-msg-nodes.md

 These questions shall be kept in mind, when the design decisions for a stub/MN couple are made.
 If one of the above questions can be answered with yes, then it might perhaps be an option to implement a basic stub that uses a simple connection mechanism like a WebSocket or similar to forward the reTHINK messages directly to the MN.
 In this case the MN itself would be responsible for the required protocol translations on the server side for its domain.

 An example for such a situation is the Matrix.org based MN and its stub [TODO: add reference] - which have been realized in the scope of this project.
 The decision was made to let the stub just forward reTHINK messages and therefore keep it simple and small.
 The implementation of the Matrix.org client logic was done on the MN side.
 If the stub would have implemented a full Matrix.org client, there would have been a set of dependent SDK-libraries with their own set of dependencies each.
 Furthermore a Matrix.org client produces additional overhead traffic that should be restricted to the MN internal system and therefore be kept away from the runtime device.

+In addition, on the back-end side different design architectures are also possible depending on the starting point:

+1. Is the Message Node based on an existing Messaging Solution that can be extended?
+2. Is the Message Node based on an existing Messaging solution that is already deployed and used in production?

+*to be further elaborated: I see at least 3 types of design, 1) MN is extended from an existing core and the protostub directly connects with it (Vertx, Nodejs), 2) a GW between an existing messaging core (Matrix), 3) MN specific functionalities (allocation manager, subscription manager, registry connector) are provided by a separated Support Service server, while Hyperty messages are delivered to the messaging core with or without GW in between.
+Probably, the 3rd option is more appropriate to an existing solution already in production (eg core IMS, cloud messaging like pubnub, firebase, etc).
+We should have pictures to better depict*

 ### Messaging Model